 Pod: This element of the Kubernetes architecture is responsible for grouping those containers that need to work together to operate an application.

-Node- On a node, either a computer or a physical system, one or more pods run.
+Node- One or more pods run on a node, either a computer or a physical system.

 Cluster: Nodes in Kubernetes are clustered together into clusters.

-The architecture of Kubernetes, on the other hand, is based on the master and slave concept.
+The architecture of Kubernetes, is based on the master and slave concept.
 The nodes described are used as slaves; that is, they are the controlled parts of the system and are under the management and control of the Kubernetes masters.

 Both the master and the nodes have a specific structure.